FungibilityMatters/MoneroMixer/README.md

 I would greatly appreciate a donation of any amount you're willing to give to help fund this project.

 Your donation would be used to fund:
--Implementing additional non-KYC exchanges.
+- Implementing additional non-KYC exchanges.
--Integrating additional secure withdrawal methods.
+- Integrating additional secure withdrawal methods.
 For example, XMR.to to Bitrefill to allow you to withdraw your XMR balance as gift cards.
--Building a real GUI for MoneroMixer so you never have to open up a terminal window ever again!
+- Building a real GUI for MoneroMixer so you never have to open up a terminal window ever again!

 If you’re feeling generous donate XMR to: `4AmmKxwNxezFuCsNPkujS2SxXqDTuchbE1BzGGMggFCfeGQm9ew2FTjYzVwZvwQhaMGmTAJKUNCc1LboGyVwUb4t1bUpvNn`